-Another Number is a second mobile number service that co-exists on an employee’s personal mobile phone, allowing for the separation of business and personal communications without the need of a second SIM or contract.
+Another Number is a second mobile number service and app that co-exists on an employee’s personal mobile phone, allowing for the separation of business and personal communications without the need for a second SIM.

 - Service adds a second mobile number to employee's mobile phone

 - Choose how to make/receive calls - over mobile network/WiFi

 - Keeps work contacts, calls and messages seperate in mobile app